-I received a complimentary copy of “Jane Two” direct from the publisher Center Street (an imprint of Hachette Book Group Inc.) in exchange for an honest review.
+I received a complimentary copy of “Turning the Tide” from ChocLit in exchange for an honest review!
 I did not receive compensation for my opinions or thoughts shared herein.

 Places to find the book:

 Genres: Contemporary Romance, Romance Fiction